Hong Kong horse races, fireworks called off amid protest threat

 Demonstrators are angry about what they see as creeping interference by Beijing in their city’s affairs despite a promise of autonomy.

-The last time the Oct.
-1 fireworks were cancelled was during the 2014 Umbrella movement, when pro-democracy protests gridlocked parts of the city for 79 days.

-The spark for the latest protests in June was planned legislation, now withdrawn, that would have allowed people to be sent to mainland China for trial.
+The spark for the latest protests in June was planned legislation, now withdrawn, that would have allowed people accused of breaking Chinese laws to be sent to the mainland for trial.
 But they have since broadened into calls for universal suffrage.

-Hong Kong returned to China in 1997 under a “one country, two systems” formula that ensures freedoms not enjoyed on the mainland.
+Hong Kong returned to China in 1997 under a “one country, two systems” formula that ensures freedoms not enjoyed on the mainland, including right of assembly and an independent judiciary.

-China says it is committed to the arrangement, denies meddling and says the city is an internal Chinese issue.
+China says it is committed to the Hong Kong formula, denies meddling and says the city is an internal Chinese issue.
 It has accused foreign powers, particularly the United States and Britain, of fomenting the unrest and told them to mind their own business.

 Hong Kong democracy activists urged members of the U.S. Congress on Tuesday to pass legislation to combat human rights abuses in the city, rejecting any suggestion that such a move would be inappropriate U.S. involvement in another country’s affairs.